-Sharon Power Choice is being designed so that it increases the amount of renewable energy in the Town’s electricity supply.
+Sharon Power Choice has been designed to increase the amount of renewable energy in the Town’s electricity supply.

 By replacing the burning of fossil fuels with the use of renewable energy resources such as solar and wind energy, Sharon is working to:

 - Reduce greenhouse gases.
 Energy generated from renewable sources, such as the sun and wind, does not create the greenhouse gases that cause climate change and does not pollute the air.